million people affected worldwide

 The first wave of psychedelic research in the 1950s and 1960s was marred with methodological flaws and unethical practices by today’s standards.
 During this era, researchers were perhaps overenthusiastic about the potential of psychedelics, which contributed to the downfall of psychedelic research.

-Modern-day researchers are now tasked with overcoming the mistakes of the past and complying with the highest regulatory and ethical standards.
+Modern-day researchers are now tasked with overcoming past mistakes and complying with the highest regulatory and ethical standards.

 To do so, researchers trying to prove the safety and efficacy of psychedelic treatment models today are working with the gold standards of biomedicine: randomized-controlled trials (RCTs).

-In an RCT, a population is chosen at random from the eligible population, which is then split at random into a control group and an experimental group.
-Unfortunately, both the legal issues and potency of psychedelics are making it difficult to conduct these trials as normal.
+In an RCT, a population is chosen randomly from the eligible population and then split into a control group and an experimental group.
+Unfortunately, the legal issues and potency of psychedelics make it difficult to conduct these trials as normal.

-Many of these trials involve small sample sizes which limit generality, all while larger-scale studies are conducted using surveys and are therefore limited due to the lack of experimental control .
+Many of these trials involve small sample sizes, which limit generality.
+At the same time, larger-scale studies are conducted using surveys and are therefore limited due to the lack of experimental control .
 Furthermore, the potency of psychedelic drugs makes blinding and randomization difficult, although it has been possible when sample sizes are low .

 Timothy Michaels and colleagues found that out of 282 people partaking in clinical trials, 82.3 per cent of participants were non-Hispanic White .
 Such findings have implications when considering the generalizability of psychedelic-assisted therapies, as findings from such trials may not extend to people of different ethnic and cultural backgrounds.

-In 1993, the National Institute of Health in the US introduced the Revitalization Act to establish guidelines for the inclusion of women and minorities in clinical research.
+In 1993, the National Institute of Health in the US introduced the Revitalization Act to establish guidelines for including women and minorities in clinical research.
 Unfortunately, issues surrounding diversity in clinical trials are not unique to the field of psychedelics and remain a more widespread issue in biomedical research .

-In order to achieve to establish fair standards of care, minimize outcome disparities between populations, and achieve and uphold social equity representative and diverse research participation is necessary, not only in psychedelic research but biomedicine as a whole .
+Establishing fair standards of care, minimising outcome disparities between populations, and achieving and upholding social equity representative and diverse research participation is necessary, not only in psychedelic research but biomedicine as a whole .

-A number of reasons have been put forward as to why minority populations may not feel as comfortable participating in clinical trials.
+Several reasons have been put forward why minority populations may not feel as comfortable participating in clinical trials.
 One theory stems from the so-called War on Drugs.

-In the US, where many of the trials investigating the potential of psychedelics are taking place, the War on Drugs has disproportionately affected people of African American ethnicity when compared to their white counterparts .
+In the US, where many trials investigating the potential of psychedelics are taking place, the War on Drugs has disproportionately affected people of African American ethnicity compared to their white counterparts .

-Furthermore, treatment models using psychedelics are now being adapted to fit western models of healthcare.
-In doing so, modern psychedelic research runs the risk of ostracizing the Indigenous communities from whom these practices originate.
+Furthermore, treatment models using psychedelics are now being adapted to fit western healthcare models.
+In doing so, modern psychedelic research risks ostracizing the Indigenous communities from which these practices originate.

-Although the field of psychedelics is still in its relative infancy, the renaissance period has arguably come to an end.
-We are now well aware of the therapeutic potential that psychedelics possess thanks to evidence-based research and the dissemination of positive research findings in the age of mass media.
+Although the field of psychedelics is still in its relative infancy, the renaissance period has arguably ended.
+We are now well aware of the therapeutic potential that psychedelics possess, thanks to evidence-based research and the dissemination of positive research findings in the age of mass media.

 An influx of actors has accompanied the rebirth of this field of research into the field of psychedelics.
-Many of these actors bring with them vast amounts of capital and the hopes of making their “proprietary formulation” of a given psychedelic both accessible and profitable.
-Much like the industrial revolution that came not long after the classic renaissance, the industrialization of psychedelic has begun.
+Many of these actors bring vast amounts of capital and hope to make their “proprietary formulation” of a given psychedelic both accessible and profitable.
+Much like the industrial revolution that came not long after the classic renaissance, the industrialization of psychedelics has begun.

 The influx of actors and capital is undoubtedly helping researchers to unearth more about the mysteries of psychedelics and advance this new paradigm in mental health care.
-Additionally, it is slowly helping to address the cultural baggage that has been attached to psychedelics since the 1960s with big-name investors and celebrities now endorsing these substances.
-However, a blessing for some can be seen as a curse for others.
+Additionally, it has been slowly helping to address the cultural baggage attached to psychedelics since the 1960s, with big-name investors and celebrities now endorsing these substances.
+However, a blessing can be seen as a curse for others.

 For thousands of years, psychedelic plant medicines have been used by various cultures across the globe for their perceived therapeutic potential.
-These Indigenous groups laid the foundations for modern-day psychedelic medicine and are continuing to contribute to the field.
-The use of psychedelics for their healing properties forms a major part of these groups’ cultural heritage, yet these groups are set to lose out as the rush to medicalize/westernize psychedelics is well underway.
+These Indigenous groups laid the foundations for modern-day psychedelic medicine and continue contributing to the field.
+The use of psychedelics for their healing properties forms a significant part of these groups’ cultural heritage.
+Yet, these groups are set to lose out as the rush to medicalise/westernise psychedelics is underway.

 The work of the Indigenous people, racial minorities, women, and other marginalized groups is often not supported or highlighted in the discourse of psychedelic medicine.
-Indigenous groups have thus become alienated from their own cultural practices and consequently, the medical benefits of these practices .
-Furthermore, Indigenous groups are set to be deprived of any profits generated from their cultural heritage in the wake of medicalization/westernization.
+Indigenous groups have thus become alienated from their cultural practices and, consequently, the medical benefits of these practices .
+Furthermore, Indigenous groups are set to be deprived of any profits from their cultural heritage in the wake of medicalisation/westernisation.

-If therapeutic models utilizing psychedelics are truly going to enter the mainstream and impact global mental health, it is important that controversies surrounding diversity and accessibility are addressed as western medicine appropriates the cultural practices of Indigenous groups.
+Suppose therapeutic models utilizing psychedelics will truly enter the mainstream and impact global mental health.
+In that case, controversies surrounding diversity and accessibility must be addressed as western medicine appropriates the cultural practices of Indigenous groups.

 Given that the race to grab intellectual property in the field has already begun, the opportunity to acknowledge the contributions of Indigenous medicine to this paradigm should be seized, especially in light of the predicted profits.

 Debates surrounding patents and the possibility of creating an ethical psychedelic company are now dominating the discourse surrounding psychedelics as the prospect of medicalizing these substances is slowly becoming a reality.
 A recent scientific article from the POPLAR Initiative at Harvard Law School explores the implications of patenting psychedelics.
 The Indigenous groups who laid the foundations for modern psychedelic research and clinical practice are central to their argument and this debate.

 Companies & Initiatives